-Refer to separate Additional Style items, in PEN® Style Guide in the PEN® Writers Guide

-Appendix 20, under Key Grammar Tips for information on: apostrophes, capitalization, use of e.g./i.e.; that/which; and who/whom, hyphens, lists, numbers, percentages, spelling and subscript(s).
+Refer to separate Additional Style items, in PEN Style Guide in the PEN® Writers Guide Appendix 20, under Key Grammar Tips for information on: apostrophes, capitalization, use of e.g./i.e.; that/which; and who/whom, hyphens, lists, numbers, percentages, spelling and subscript(s).

-H. Editorial Process (adapted from PEN® Style Guide)
+H. Editorial Process (adapted from PEN Style Guide)

-Note that once your handout is developed and provided to PEN®, it will be further reviewed by the PEN® Team and participating portals and may undergo further edits to conform to the PEN® style and space limitations.
-The PEN® Resource Managers/administers reserve the right to make editorial changes.
+Note that once your handout is developed and provided to PEN, it will be further reviewed by the PEN Team and participating portals and may undergo further edits to conform to the PEN style and space limitations.
+The Resource Managers/administers reserve the right to make editorial changes.

-2.3 Assignment C - Write up "News-making Evidence" for PEN® Home Page
+2.3 Assignment C - Write a "Trending Topic"

-Writing a "News-making Evidence" piece for the PEN® Home Page requiring critical appraisal skills and writing for social media.
+Writing a "Trending Topic" piece for the Trending Topic section on the PEN Home Page requires using critical appraisal skills and writing for social media.